Founder Story · Architecture-Led AI Product Building

 Very fast.

-That is when the uncomfortable lesson appeared.
+That was the uncomfortable lesson.

 AI could build fast.
 But without architecture, it could also create fast, fragile complexity.